hernangonzalez1987/test-unico/Readme.md

 To run the API the following command should be executed (*):

- - docker run -it --network=host -p 8000:8000 --name unico-api api runserver
+ - docker run -it --rm --network=host --name unico-api api runserver

 The API will be exposed in localhost:8000 once it is running.